taocpp/taopq/doc/README.md

 ## Rows

-For the remainder of the documentation, let `r` be an instance of `tao::postgres::row`.
+For the remainder of the documentation, let `r` be an instance of `tao::pq::row`.
 Rows are provided by a result set, you can not create them manually.
 Rows are valid for as long as the lifetime of (any copy of) the result.